 Is Diet Soda Better for Your Teeth Than Regular Soda?

 We’ve already discussed how the sugar in soda combines with the bacteria in your mouth, creating an acid that attacks your teeth.
-Diet and “sugar-free” soda actually contains its own acids as well, which are also detrimental to oral health (source).
+Diet and “sugar-free” soda actually contain their own acids as well, which are also detrimental to oral health.
 These acids may include phosphoric acid, citric acid, and tartaric acid.

 How Can You Minimize the Damage?

 Soda can damage your teeth, but that doesn’t mean you need to avoid it altogether.
-Follow these tips to minimize the effects of soda on your teeth:
+Follow these tips if you’re wondering how to prevent stained teeth:

 - Drink less soda.